A news release from the Halifax-Dartmouth and District Labour Council. HDDLC President Kyle Buott is a member of Solidarity Halifax.

 “The situation is getting desperate,” says Kyle Buott, President of the Halifax-Dartmouth & District Labour Council .
 “With almost 45,000 people unemployed, our province continues to have one of the highest unemployment rates in the country.”

 The provincial Liberal government elected last fall has not released a plan to address this massive problem.
 Instead of taking action to address unemployment, the Liberals have continued to dole out corporate handouts but with accountability than ever before.
+Every employment lawyer should take this issue seriously and fight for this cause united to reduce the unemployment rate in the country.

 “The Liberals recently gave total control of the Jobs Fund to the corporate sector.
 Instead of public oversight, now corporations get to decide amongst themselves which of their buddies get access to corporate handouts.
 This is a total abdication of responsibility for creating jobs,” says Buott.